matrixgpt/matrix-chatgpt-bot/README.md

 | 0.5-0.9 (medium) | Tasks needing somewhat varied and creative content grounded in reality | E-mail response |
 | Above 0.9 (high) | Tasks requiring more creative and unpredictable output | Story writing |

+## The response I receive is excessively long and gets truncated.
+Unlike in ChatGPT, my matrix does not have a "Continue generating" button.
+You can simply write `continue` to prompt the bot to continue from its previous answer.

 # Reporting issues

 Please report issues via Github.
 The chat room is for discussion.